Minors in the Workplace

 - At least four weeks before the proposed start of study or work or the proposed visit, the supervisor of the designated project or visit area must submit to SHERM the completed form signed and dated by the minor, his or her parent or legal guardian, the requestor, and the supervisor of the designated project area.

 - SHERM will review the information and the proposed work or visit areas for any health and safety concerns.
 SHERM will indicate approval/disapproval on the form.
-SHERM may state on this form any concerns it has regarding the project.
+SHERM may state on this form any concerns it has regarding the project and will prescribe any necessary health and safety training.
 In some instances, special training may be warranted for the minor and will be arranged by SHERM.
 The supervisor of the designated project area must address any noted concerns, must retain these completed forms on file in accordance with the applicable Records Retention Schedule, and must ensure that only individuals who have approved forms are participants in the project.

-Study projects that are to be undertaken at the university by students who are minors must be reviewed and authorized in advance by SHERM if exposure to ionizing radiation, biological hazards in laboratories designated as Biosafety Levels 2, 3 or 4, acutely toxic chemicals, chemical carcinogens, pathogenic agents of childhood disease, toxic materials, power-driven equipment, high voltage equipment or other hazardous substances is involved.
-Laboratory safety training is required via Environmental Health & Safety prior to the minor entering the laboratory.
+Study projects that are to be undertaken at the university by students who are minors must be reviewed and authorized in advance by SHERM if exposure to ionizing radiation, biological hazards in laboratories designated as Biosafety Levels 2 or 3, acutely toxic chemicals, chemical carcinogens, pathogenic agents of childhood disease, toxic materials, nanoparticles, power-driven equipment, high voltage equipment or other hazardous substances is involved.
+Laboratory or clinic safety training is required via SHERM prior to the minor entering the laboratory or clinic, respectively.

 B. Employment Purpose